A frigid spell hits the Northwest as storm forecast cancels flights and classes across the US

-An approaching storm was expected to deliver snow to Portland, a city more accustomed to winter rain, by Saturday.
-It’s one of a number of sprawling storms bringing everything from what the National Weather Service called “life-threatening wind chills” in South Dakota to the possibility of tornadoes in the South.
+In Kansas City, Missouri, “black ice” caused dozens of wrecks as freezing rain created any icy sheen over the roads.
+Temperatures in the mid-teens combined with wind of more than 20 mph (32 kph) created a bitterly cold wind chill of around 9 below zero (minus 23 degrees Celsius).

-School and flights were canceled in advance in parts of the South and Midwest.
-Republican condidates campaigning ahead of Monday’s Iowa caucuses were contending with a blizzard warning covering most of the state, and Nikki Haley’s campaign canceled three Friday events and said it would be hosting “telephone town halls.”
+Bitter cold was the biggest concern in the Dakotas.
+It was 11 degrees below zero (minus 24 degrees Celsius) in Bismarck, North Dakota, on Friday morning, and forecasters warned the weekend will get even worse.
+It could reach 20 below (minus 29 degrees Celsius) by early Sunday.

-Advocates were particularly worried about homeless people as well as older residents who might be snowed or iced in, especially in the Pacific Northwest, where the winters are typically mild.
+In the Pacific Northwest, advocates were particularly worried about homeless people as well as older residents who might be snowed or iced in.

 In one hour Thursday, during the lunch service at Blanchet House, a homeless services nonprofit in Portland, about 165 warm clothing items were claimed — including the coats McDougald grabbed.